ConorOBrien-Foxx/Kevin/README.md

 Kevin can accept any valid Java program as input.
 It also has a predefined header, and allows for `#define` statements in the code.

-You can execute Kevin (currently on windows only) by running:
+You can execute Kevin on windows by running:

-    kevin <your file>
+    kevin [your file]

+On *nix:

+    ./kevin.sh [your file]

 ## BUT WHY!??!?!
 Why not?